NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 ### MPB with MPI Parallelization

 If you `configure` MPB with the `--with-mpi` flag, then the program is compiled to take advantage of distributed-memory parallel machines with [MPI](http://www-unix.mcs.anl.gov/mpi/index.html), and is installed as `mpb-mpi`.
-See also the [installation guide](Installation.md#mpi-parallel-machines).
+See also the [Installation manual](Installation.md#mpi-parallel-machines).
 This means that computations will potentially run more quickly and take up less memory per processor than for the serial code.
 Normally, you should also install the serial version of MPB, if only to get the `mpb-data` program, which is not installed with `mpb-mpi`.

 Using the parallel MPB is almost identical to using the serial version(s), with a couple of minor exceptions.
 The same ctl files should work for both.
 Running a program that uses MPI requires slightly different invocations on different systems, but will typically be something like: